guignome/tester/README.md

 Tester is a REST MicroService data-driven testing framework.
 It allows testers to create test suites to test REST microservices while mocking external dependencies.
-Tests suites and mock servers created in `yaml` format.
+Tests suites and mock servers are created in `yaml` format.

 # Usage